hannobraun/playground/2025-08-02_language-design/README.md

 ### The Compiler

-As I said above, this is a compiled language.
+This is a compiled language.
 And now it's finally time to talk about the compiler.

 The compiler is also an interpreter!
 We could just feed all of the examples we've seen so far into it directly, without any additional structure, and it